pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-type"></a> `--type`

-Sets the type of the workload by adding the label `apps.tanzu.vmware.com/workload-type`, which is very common to be used as a matcher by supply chains.
+Sets the type of workload by adding the label `apps.tanzu.vmware.com/workload-type`, which is very common to be used as a matcher by supply chains.

 <details><summary>Example</summary>